-The corporate world of business is at an all time high and the era is witnessing newer trends in organizations like an increase in cut-throat competition, skill improvement activities, race for promotions and higher remuneration, learning new technologies, employee training and workshops and the list goes on!
+The corporate world of business is at an all-time high, and the era is witnessing newer trends in organizations like an increase in cut-throat competition, skill improvement activities, race for promotions and higher remuneration, learning new technologies, employee training and workshops and the list goes on!
 In a time when everyone is so focused on financial and business growth and technological innovation, we oftentimes forget to gain a fair share of mental health and emotional well-being.

 What is Emotional Intelligence?

 The term was first coined in the early 90s by scholars.
 In simple words, Emotional Intelligence refers to one’s capability to possess the right set of positive emotions that helps the person to control and leverage them in order to monitor and mentor others’ emotions.
-An emotionally intelligent person would seamlessly understand, recognize and manage his/her own emotions, without letting it control his/her mind and behaviours.
+An emotionally intelligent person would seamlessly understand, recognize and manage his/her own emotions, without letting it control his/her mind and behaviors.
 The same capability allows the person to influence and channel other people’s emotions as well – to create a win-win atmosphere.

-Office is where we spend almost half of our day, and the people we interact at work are the ones we meet every day.
+The office is where we spend almost half of our day, and the people we interact with at work are the ones we meet every day.
 No wonder, that office is called by some as a home away from home and the colleagues become sort of our extended family.
-But the routine work of chasing targets, deadlines and revenues tend to take a toll on our physical, emotional and mental health and sometimes, even unknowingly, we let the stress and frustrations at work get the better of us.
+But the routine work of chasing targets, deadlines and revenues tends to take a toll on our physical, emotional and mental health and sometimes, even unknowingly, we let the stress and frustrations at work get the better of us.

 How fostering an environment of EI can help organizations?

-Self-Regulation: This element of EI teaches people to take control of their impulses, instincts and emotional triggers.
-A company loves to have employees who are self-regulated as they would have the ability to think twice before saying anything, acting or responding under stressful and challenging situations, and express themselves aptly.
+This element of EI teaches people to take control of their impulses, instincts and emotional triggers.
+A company loves to have employees who are self-regulated as they would have the ability to think twice before saying anything, acting or responding under stressful and challenging situations, and expressing themselves aptly.
 Self-regulation refers to a vital emotional maturity that enables the person to embrace change and adapt to it without losing patience and perseverance.
 It helps one to take responsibility for one’s words, actions and results and to stay calm and composed even in the face of adversities and irrationalities.

-Empathy: Empathy makes us what we are – humans!
+Empathy makes us what we are – humans!
 As an important element of EI, empathy allows us to understand other colleagues’ emotions, feelings and reactions at work.
 Empathy can be called a by-product of self-awareness and an empathetic employee can make a great future leader as he/she would know, understand and analyze how certain people react under certain situations.
-Empathy frees us from self-perceived notions of others and make us less judgemental, allowing us to anticipate others’ emotional response to a given situation and hence guide us to find balance in the midst of chaos.
-In gives us the power to forgive others’ actions and behaviours and give things a fresh start – a much-needed aspect in any company.
+Empathy frees us from self-perceived notions of others and makes us less judgemental, allowing us to anticipate others’ emotional response to a given situation and hence guide us to find balance in the midst of chaos.
+It gives us the power to forgive others’ actions and behaviors and give things a fresh start – a much-needed aspect in any company.

-It’s high time companies should start harbouring and fostering an atmosphere of Emotional Intelligence across all teams and employees.
+It’s high time companies should start harboring and fostering an atmosphere of Emotional Intelligence across all teams and employees.
 It doesn’t only give rise to leadership, able managerial capabilities, open and clear communications, improved relationships and employee productivity but also reflects the same zeal and passion to the clients and customers.
 Happiness is infectious and addictive!
 A win-win for the company, its people, revenue and the customers!